 Please note that typically if a DVR supports a higher resolution, it also supports the lower resolution but that is not guaranteed.
-For example, an AHD DVR that supports 1080p cameras most likely also supports 720p cameras.
+For example, a hybrid AHD DVR that supports 1080p cameras most likely also supports 720p cameras.

 Pre-made Security Camera Cable

 Most pre-packaged surveillance systems that are sold at big-box retailers like Best Buy, Walmart, and Costco include pre-made camera cables.
 Typically these cables are around 50 feet long each.
 Many installations will require longer cables that these.
 Here are some pre-made HD security camera cables in 25, 50, 65, 75, 100, 132, and 165 foot lengths.
 These work with AHD, HD-TVI, HDCVI, and HD-SDI cameras.
 You can also use a double female BNC connector to chain two of more cables together, however, I do not recommend trying to use pre-made cables for cable runs longer than 250 feet.
 For runs longer than 250 feet, you must use RG59 Siamese cable.